knpuniversity/gulp/knpu/watch.md

 file, you have to run Gulp again.
 That's not going to work - Gulp needs to run automagically when a file changes.

-Well, there's a magic to handle this called `watch()`, and for once, it comes native with Gulp itself.
+Well, there's magic to handle this called `watch()`, and for once, it comes native with Gulp itself.

 ## Creating a Second Task